This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The Best Budapest Airbnb (and how I know it, despite a lack of planning)

-I don’t really like Airbnb — I’ve had far too many stays go far too wrong and I absolutely hate that Airbnb service fees are nonrefundable, even if you cancel or change a trip.
+I don’t really like Airbnb — I’ve had too many stays go far too wrong and I hate that Airbnb service fees are nonrefundable, even if you cancel or change a trip.

-But frankly, Budapest hotels were too expensive during my visit, not to mention I needed to do a load of laundry and really appreciated having extra space to work (traveling so often means blocking time on each trip to get work done).
+But frankly, Budapest hotels were too expensive during my visit, not to mention I needed to do a load of laundry and really appreciated having extra space to work (the downside of working and traveling simultaneously).

 Thankfully, the Lovely Ernesto Budapest Airbnb was $45/night — yes you read that right! — and was in the center of everything while still being quiet for a good night’s sleep.